ThomasWilshaw/ThomasWilshaw.github.io/srgb_rec709_viewing_conditions.md

 canonical EOTF was decided on for Rec.709 (BT.1886 with a `2.4` power function).
 This is potentially where the confusion came from as in that intervening decade vast amounts of of video was encoded in Rec.709 but viewed under a sRGB compliant monitor.
-The sRGB spec in fact has a whole annex (Annex B) on compatibility with Rec.709 and states that:
+The sRGB specification in fact has a whole annex (Annex B) on compatibility with Rec.709 and states that:
 >
 > *"This sRGB standard provides a clear and well-defined reference display for